 Herbs can give your soup more dimension of flavor.
 Add heartier ones, like thyme and rosemary, to the sauté.
 Add delicate ones, like parsley and cilantro, either before pureeing or before seasoning.

 Other enhancements include crème fraîche or cream for, you guessed it, creamy notes; wine, sherry, or brandy for boozy brightness; citrus zest for light, citrusy freshness; and a touch of soy sauce for low, savory oomph.
 Stir in any or all before pureeing or before seasoning.

 Herbs, crème fraîche, flavored oils, and shaved, grated, or crumbled cheese also make nice garnishes.

 And if you absolutely must have a recipe, here are a few.

-(They also illustrate this basic method, and will give you more enhancement ideas.)
+(The first two illustrate this basic method, and the last few will give you more enhancement ideas.)

 Mushroom Sherry Soup from my cookbook “100 Perfect Pairings: Small Plates to Enjoy with Wines You Love”